 Last night she couldn’t sleep and found herself doing something she wasn’t proud of…she Googled him.
 Now she knows where he lives, that he has a wife and two kids etc. Though she felt like a stalker, she hoped that would be the end of it.

 But knowing about his private life didn’t help - it didn’t dampen her feelings for him one bit.
 And the thing is, she hasn’t even told him how she feels.
 She’s afraid he’ll refer her to someone else.

 "He’s such a softie..even with his big belly..

 I want him to hold me so badly."

-Jennie’s not aware that that experiencing feelings of attraction is not unusual in therapy.
+Jennie wasn't aware that experiencing feelings of attraction was common in long-term therapy.
 Called 'transference', it encompasses pretty much any feelings that get stirred up regarding your therapist.